 - Click Add sample and mount.
 This will create an entry for the sample under the Current tab.
 If you click Add sample instead, the sample will just be added to the queued samples list, and you will have to “mount” it by clicking on the button next to the sample name.
 If you do not like the name you have created or you think that the sample does not look right and do not want to proceed to image collection, click Finish to remove it.

-- If not using the sample exchanger, change the phase to Centring (the sample exchanger mount procedure changes the phase automatically to centring mode after mounting a new sample.
+- The sample exchanger mount procedure changes the phase automatically to centring mode after mounting a new sample.
 In the centring phase, a backlight is inserted to make it easy to see the crystal and the sample moves close to the center of the camera view, provided that the length of the pin is standard.
 If the crystal is far away from the beam position (marked with a blue circle), right click on the crystal or, if not visible, on any portion of the pin or the mount that you can see on the screen and select Move to beam.
 Use the arrows next to the Omega input box to rotate the motor by 90 degrees and adjust the sample position in the other direction.
 You can also access the Move to beam function by holding the Shift key and double clicking on the point you wish to center; or translate the sample using the arrows on the translation tool located to the left of the screen.